WANdisco/fusion-docker-compose/README.md

 ### Updating the License Key
 The evaluation license provided with the solution is fully functional but with a limited data transfer capacity.
-THe license can be extended by contacting WANdisco sales - sales@wandisco.com.
+The license can be extended by contacting WANdisco sales - sales@wandisco.com.

 To apply an updated license key, add the following to common.env: